 Concerning an authorization of the voluntary transfer of water efficiency savings to the CWCB for instream use purposes in water divisions that include lands west of the Continental Divide.
+This bill was vetoed by the Governor.
 A copy of the bill can be found here.